facebook/prophet/python/README.md

 Simply type `make build` and if everything is fine you should be able to `make shell` or alternative jump directly to `make py-shell`.

-To run the tests, inside the container `cd python/prophet` and then `python -m unittest`
+To run the tests, inside the container `cd python/prophet` and then `python -m pytest prophet/tests/`

 ### Example usage